oakindeji1/Analysis-of-Student-Records-Financial-Performance-Health-and-Academic-Outcomes/README.md

 # Analysis-of-Student-Records-Financial-Performance-Health-and-Academic-Outcomes
-###  Enhancing University Operations: A Comprehensive Analysis of Student Records, Financial Performance, Health, and Academic Outcomes
+###  Enhancing University Operations: Using SQL for a Comprehensive Analysis of Student Records, Financial Performance, Health, and Academic Outcomes
-## This project reflects is a multi-faceted analysis.
+## Objectives: This project reflects is a multi-faceted analysis.
 From the dataset, I will cover critical aspects like:

 - Enrollment Trends: Insights into student population growth.
 - Fee Payment Performance: Evaluation of financial health and compliance.
 - Student Health Status: Understanding the well-being of the student body.
 - Academic Performance: Assessing educational outcomes and department effectiveness.

 ## Possible Objectives:

 ## Enrollment Dynamics:

 ### Focus on patterns in student admissions over time and by department.

 ## Financial Health of Students: